mm6/ethereum-lab2-hardhat/README.md

 **Deliverable:**

-On a single and well labelled pdf file named Lab2.pdf, include your answers to E0 through E XX.
-Submit the single and well labelled pdf to Canvas.
+Please compile your answers to questions E0 through EXX into a single PDF file named ‘Lab2.pdf’.
+Ensure that the file is well-organized and properly labeled.
+Submit this single PDF file to Canvas.

 ## Part A. Writing a client side program to interact with a Hardhat network running locally in its own shell.